-Being specific was part of the Do’s for tracking and reporting your digital marketing efforts.
+Be specific as part of the Dos for tracking and reporting your digital marketing efforts.
 Not lumping data together reinforces that statement.
 However, there are occasions when key data points and metrics have to be gathered from multiple sources.
 In this case, you want to include two separate report metrics: one that shows the results as a whole and one that shows the results broken down by source.

-For example: A campaign received 100 leads in the month of July.
-Of those 100 leads, 50 came from Facebook, 30 from paid search, and 20 from organic searches.
+For example, A campaign received 100 leads in the month of July.
+Of those 100 leads, 50 came from Facebook, 30 from paid searches, and 20 from organic searches.
 Of the 50 Facebook leads, 10 were from video ads and 40 from lead gen ads.
 Etc.

 Don’t Ignore Discrepancies

 Sometimes there are anomalies in the numbers that could be good or bad.
 Even if it’s the first time or a one-time occurrence, always investigate discrepancies in the metrics because you could be looking at an issue that’s just starting and could snowball into the next month and the next.

 Sometimes digging deep into data and numbers can cloud the overall objective of our digital marketing campaigns.
 Although digital marketing can be very technical and data-driven, we’re still marketing to people who act emotionally and sometimes inconsistently.
 Keeping the big marketing management picture and your consumers in mind will help you not only to understand the metrics more holistically but allow you to keep improving.